 I remember him very well with love, affection and deep pride.
-He was such a wonderful Grandpa, but he was very strong willed and opinionated.
-Even we his much loved grandchildren couldn’t influence his views. he was exceptionally kind, amusing and was passionate about the things that were important to him.
-His tenacity was well known by those who knew him.
+He was a wonderful Grandpa, but he was very strong-willed and opinionated.
+Even we, his much loved grandchildren, couldn’t influence his views.
+He was exceptionally kind and amusing, and was passionate about the things that were important to him.
+His tenacity was well known.

-We were always close to our grandparents, until I was five we lived in a converted stable at the bottom of their garden.
+We were always close to our grandparents.
+Until I was five we lived in a converted stable at the bottom of their garden.
 Then when I was fifteen they moved to live in our family home.
-During the years between five and fifteen we spent most Sundays together and they accompanied our holidays.
+During the years between five and fifteen we spent most Sundays together and they accompanied us on our holidays.

 Grandpa wrote music.
-Music was one of his two passions, the other was collecting antiquities.
-He wrote music on the train in the bus shelter and where ever else an idea came to him.
-He said he was never able to plan to write anything …inspiration just came to him.
+Music was one of his two passions; the other was collecting antiquities.
+He wrote music on the train, in the bus shelter and wherever else an idea came to him.
+He said he was never able to plan to write anything … inspiration just came to him.

 During his lifetime he taught hundreds young and old piano and music theory.
 He was a hard taskmaster, expecting each one of them to practice for at least an hour a day and display at least some of his commitment.
 He used to complain that the English dabbled in everything but excelled in nothing.
 Music certainly was a very large part of his full life.
 He was still teaching a few days before he dies aged 85.